-President Trump’s “zero tolerance” immigration policy resulted in the separation of thousands of children from the families and shined a light on sexual abuse inside immigrant children's shelters.
+President Trump’s “zero tolerance” immigration policy resulted in the separation of thousands of children from their families and shined a light on sexual abuse inside immigrant children's shelters.

 One of the most dangerous companies in the U.S. took advantage of immigrant workers.
 Then, when they got injured or fought for better conditions, it used America’s laws against them.

-How insurance companies use a Florida law to get undocumented immigrants arrested and deported when they get hurt at work — and what it means in Trump’s America
+How insurance companies and employers use a Florida law to get undocumented immigrants arrested and deported when they get hurt at work — and what it means in Trump’s America

 Driven by big business and insurers, states are dismantling their workers’ comp systems, slashing benefits to injured workers and making it more difficult for them to get medical care.

 Temp work is climbing to record levels following the Great Recession.
 The system benefits brand-name companies but harms American workers through lost wages, high injury rates and little opportunity.

 In 2012, the TSA planned to install X-ray body scanners at U.S. airports across the country.
 But in an effort to find explosives hidden under clothing, was the TSA jeopardizing passenger safety?